 Check out what others are saying about our dental services on Yelp: Dental Checkup in Georgetown, TX

-- Brushing the teeth at least twice a day with a fluoride toothpaste
+- brushing the teeth at least twice daily with fluoride-containing toothpaste

 “To prevent oral health issues between dental checkups, our dental team may make several recommendations for at-home oral care.”